-On August 13, 2017, Transocean Ltd. ("Transocean," the "Company," "we" or "us") a corporation incorporated under the laws of Switzerland, entered into a Transaction Agreement (as amended, the "Transaction Agreement") with Songa Offshore SE ("Songa Offshore") pursuant to which we are offering to acquire all of the issued and outstanding shares (the "Songa Shares") of Songa Offshore (the "Combination") through a voluntary tender offer (the "Offer") in exchange for consideration per Songa Share consisting of (i) 0.35724 newly issued shares of Transocean, par value CHF 0.10 per share (the "Consideration Shares"), and (ii) USD 2.99726 principal amount of 0.5% Exchangeable Senior Bonds due 2022, which are exchangeable into shares of Transocean, par value CHF 0.10 per share (the "Exchangeable Bonds"), to be issued by Transocean Inc. ("TINC"), an exempted company incorporated under the laws of the Cayman Islands and a wholly owned subsidiary of Transocean (with cash paid by Transocean in lieu of any fractional shares or Exchangeable Bonds).
-As part of the Offer, each Songa Offshore shareholder may also elect to receive an amount in cash of NOK 47.50 per Songa Share up to a maximum of NOK 125,000 per shareholder (the "Cash Election") in lieu of some or all of the Consideration Shares and Exchangeable Bonds such shareholder would otherwise be entitled to receive in the Offer.
-The aggregate amount of consideration paid to each Songa Offshore shareholder accepting the Offer shall be comprised, as near as possible, of 50% Consideration Shares and 50% Exchangeable Bonds, with any exercise by such shareholder of the Cash Election, if elected, being deducted first from the aggregate number of Exchangeable Bonds otherwise issuable to such shareholder and then from the aggregate number of Consideration Shares such shareholder would otherwise be entitled to receive in the Offer.
+On August 13, 2017, Transocean Ltd. ("Transocean," the "Company," "we" or "us") a corporation incorporated under the laws of Switzerland, entered into a Transaction Agreement (as amended, the "Transaction Agreement") with Songa Offshore SE ("Songa Offshore") pursuant to which we are offering to acquire all of the issued and outstanding shares (on a fully diluted basis) (the "Songa Shares") of Songa Offshore (the "Combination") through a voluntary tender offer (the "Offer") in exchange for consideration (the "Consideration") per Songa Share consisting of (i) 0.35724 newly issued shares of Transocean, par value CHF 0.10 per share (the "Consideration Shares"), and (ii) USD 2.99726 principal amount of 0.5% Exchangeable Senior Bonds due 2023, which are exchangeable into shares of Transocean, par value CHF 0.10 per share (the "Exchangeable Bonds"), to be issued by Transocean Inc. ("TINC"), an exempted company incorporated under the laws of the Cayman Islands and a wholly owned subsidiary of Transocean.
+As part of the Offer, each Songa Offshore shareholder may instead elect to receive an amount in cash of NOK 47.50 per Songa Share up to a maximum of NOK 125,000 per shareholder (the "Cash Election") in lieu of some or all of the Consideration Shares and Exchangeable Bonds such shareholder would otherwise be entitled to receive in the Offer.
+The aggregate amount of Consideration paid to each Songa Offshore shareholder accepting the Offer shall be comprised, as near as possible, of 50% Consideration Shares and 50% Exchangeable Bonds, with any exercise by such shareholder of the Cash Election, if elected, being deducted first from the aggregate number of Exchangeable Bonds otherwise issuable to such shareholder and then from the aggregate number of Consideration Shares such shareholder would otherwise be entitled to receive in the Offer.